-Mostly Shiso leaves purple are used for garnishing.
+Mostly Shiso leaves purple are and used for garnishing.
 It is used for garnishing dishes like noodles including hiyamugi or somen.
-It’s also used in garnishing meat dishes like sashimi, tataki, namero and fish dishes like tofu or hiyayakko.
+It’s also used in garnishing meat dishes like sashimi, tataki, numero, and fish dishes like tofu or hiyayakko.

-Shiso leaves are slightly spicy in its flavor and has a hint of a cinnamon undertone.
-The entire plant can be consumed whole from it’s leaves to its seeds.
+Shiso leaves are slightly spicy in their flavor and have a hint of a cinnamon undertone.
+The entire plant can be consumed whole from its leaves to its seeds.
 Its seeds are used to make edible oil in places around the globe like Korea.

-For weight loss purposes, these leaves are a great way to enhance your dieting.
+For weight loss purposes, these leaves are a great way to enhance your diet.
 The shiso leaves could be used to convert to shiso juice which is great for those who are dieting.
-It contains a rosmarinic acid which suppresses digestion and aids with the absorption of sugar and fats.
+It contains rosmarinic acid which suppresses digestion and aids with the absorption of sugar and fats.